Okay. Roll up your sleeves!

 Let's discuss which of these benefits are extremely important (for the novices out there).

-This is the real reason you get a Supplement.
+This is the real reason you get a Supplement in our opinion.

 Let's say we have $100K or even $250K of bills in a calendar year.